-Follow these steps to find out how to start a blog and make money on a side
+Follow these steps to find out how to create a blog and make money on a side

 Do you want to learn how to start a blog?